davidluzfontes/cse15l-lab-reports/lab3.md

 longer their original values.

 The fix adresses the issue by creating a temporary array `newArr`, which is identical to the original array `arr`.
-Then the loop can replace the elements in `arr` using the ones from `newArr`, without overwriting them.
+Then the loop can replace the elements in `arr` using the values from `newArr`, which don't change.